Do’s & Don’ts for PCI DSS Compliance in Credit Repair Business

 Monitoring and testing your systems help ensure:

-- Immediate detection of suspicious activity.
+• Immediate detection of suspicious and unexpected activity.

 PCI DSS compliance requires that access to cardholder data is restricted to only those employees who need it to perform their job functions.
 This involves implementing strong access control measures, such as multi-factor authentication (MFA), to ensure only authorized personnel can access sensitive data.